-Any marketer knows how important it is to create a unique and most importantly effective logo that won’t be ranked as one of the worst logos.
+Any marketer knows how important it is to create a unique and, most importantly, effective logo that won’t be ranked as one of the worst logos.
 What’s more, it must be up-to-date.
 To ensure this, one should follow logo design trends.
 Designers consider past trends and tend to push the envelope.
-In 2021, a premium was placed on color, story completeness, and experiments.
+For example, in 2021, a premium was placed on color, story completeness, and experiments.
+Today, many designers are looking for answers to the next questions:

-Nowadays, 9 main trends can be distinguished in the field of logo design which should be followed so that not to end up with bad logos:
+And we will provide answers to them.
+Nowadays, nine main trends can be distinguished in the field of logo design which should be followed so that not to end up with bad logos:

 - multi-color gradients are also one of the trends used by many famous designers today to build a strong brand for cool companies;